shahanakattil/ai-in-a-day/06-ml-in-databricks/README.md

 - Use SparkML to build risk classifier on case surveillance dataset
 - Assess fairness of risk classifier

-## Task 3- Connect Data Factory to Azure Databricks using linked service.
+## Task 3- Connect Data Factory to Azure Databricks using linked service

 In this task you will be creating a link service in the Data factory to connect Azure Databricks with Data factory.